arnicas/nlp-tips-and-tricks/spacy_components.md

 ### <a name='OverridingaTextcatClassificationWithEntityRules'></a>Overriding a Textcat Classification With Entity Rules

 Sometimes you want to combine rules with probabilistic models.
 Your model might be fragile or incomplete, and you want to be **sure** you catch something with a hard score.
 This is how you can set or reset a text classification in a spaCy pipeline.
+(Note, I wrote this up on [Medium](https://medium.com/@lynn-72328/using-rules-with-a-spacy-textcat-classifier-for-nsfw-content-26ca417611a) too.)

 (FYI you might also like Jeremy Jordan's [normconf video](https://www.youtube.com/watch?v=gXe9iXNTuDc) on combining rules and ML models.)